-Editorial Director: Brian Micklethwait Webmaster: Dr Sean Gabb geon grafts a kidney bought from a living donor, he is accomplishing a legal, socially useful and lifesaving action.
-A Harley Street doctor performing the same type of curative organ transfer in a London hospital is party to an illegal transaction.
-If found out he will be spared no ignominy.
-When Manchester born Doctor Jack Preger sets up his medical tent in the sidewalks of Calcutta, as he stubbornly does every morning in breach of Indian laws, he knows he may be having to spend more time at the police station or in court before the day is over, than in attending to the sufferings of his needy patients.
+When Manchester born Doctor Jack Preger set up his medical tent in the sidewalks of Calcutta, as he stubbornly did every morning in breach of Indian laws, he knew he may have to spend more time at the police station or in court before the day is over, than in attending to the sufferings of his needy patients.
 A Swiss Red Cross team engaged in similar humanitarian action near the Afghan border will be offered near diplomat status and a warm welcome from Pakistani officials.
-Bare-hand Philippino surgeons command some measure of respect in their native island.
+Bare-hand surgeons from the Philippines command some measure of respect in their native island.
 Their craft, alas, is not easily exportable.
-Two elusive Philippino healers ingloriously ended their Alpine career in jail after several months of highly successful albeit illegal practice of their art in the rooms of otherwise sedate Swiss hotels.
+Some years ago, two elusive Philippino healers ingloriously ended their Alpine career in jail after several months of highly successful albeit illegal practice of their art in the rooms of otherwise sedate Swiss hotels.
 As these examples suggest, the forms underground medicine can take from one country to another, depend qualitatively on the sectors of state involvement in health matters and quantitatively on the degree of bureaucratic regulation of medical services.